 Cluster migration can be done in different ways depending on requirements and plans.

 It is possible to upgrade/downgrade automatically and seamlessly between shared plans.
-Go to the ElephanSQL control panel and press Edit and change plan type.
+Go to the ElephantSQL control panel and press Edit and change plan type.

-There are many different options if you would like to migrate between dedicated plans or from a shared plan to a dedicated plan.
+There are a couple of options if you would like to migrate between dedicated plans.

-Automated backups are performed every day on all plans (pg_dump).
-These are all accessible to you from the ElephanSQL control panel for up to 30 days.
+Automated backups are performed every day on all dedicated plans (pg_dump).
+These are all accessible to you from the ElephantSQL control panel for 30 days.

 A backup API is available, that allows you to list, create, and restore from backups programmatically.